Luuk-Dev/TypeWriter/README.md

    - size: The size of the cursor in CSS.
 You can set the size for example to `28px`.
 Default is the `larger` property value.
    - id: The id of the `style` element which will be added in the `head` element for the cursor.
 You can customize this so you will be able to find it back easy.
 Default is `TypeWriter_Effect_CSS`.
    - enabled: Whether the cursor should be enabled or not.
 Default is `true`.
+- callback: An object where you can put the available callbacks in.
    - onend: A callback which will be called once the TypeWriter ends.
 Only available if the `loop` is set to `false`.

 ## Demo
 Watch a live demo [here](https://typewriter.luukdev.repl.co)